joebedard/ORB_SLAM2/Dependencies.md

 ##List of Known Dependencies
-###ORB-SLAM2 version 1.0
+###ORB-SLAM2-TEAM version 1.0

-In this document we list all the pieces of code included  by ORB-SLAM2 and linked libraries which are not property of the authors of ORB-SLAM2.
+In this document we list all the pieces of code included by ORB-SLAM2-TEAM and linked libraries which are not property of the authors of ORB-SLAM2-TEAM or ORB-SLAM2.

 #####Code in **src** and **include** folders